黑料网大事记

 Students in class at the Esme Timbery Creative Practice Lab

-黑料网大事记 School of the Arts & Media is delighted to be partnering with Pan Pan to bring its acclaimed International Mentorship program to Australia for the first time.
+黑料网大事记 School of the Arts & Media and Pan Pan are excited to announce our 2025 International Mentorship program artists.

-In 2025, Pan Pan鈥檚 acclaimed mentorship program comes to Australia for the first time, continuing its legacy of international dialogue and exchange by creating a space where performance makers are at the core and learning from each other is the key focus.
+• In 2025, Pan Pan鈥檚 acclaimed mentorship program comes to Australia for the first time, continuing its legacy of international dialogue and exchange by creating a space where performance makers are at the core and learning from each other is the key focus.

 In this edition, Pan Pan鈥檚 Artistic Director Gavin Quinn will mentor up to five Australian-based live art and contemporary performance makers to develop early-stage ideas for new performance projects.